WikimapsAtlas/WikimapsAtlas-generator/README.md

 ## Run
 Wikimaps Atlas is usually run via the `master.makefile`, which pass variables to sub-module makefiles generating suit of cropped shp, rasters images, topojson and svgs.
 Modules can be ran independently as well.

 **Master:** When run, the `master.makefile` runs other layer-specialized sub-makefiles.
 These sub-makefiles process GIS sources, output topoJSON file(s) which `nodejs`, `jsdom`, and `D3js` convert into stand alone SVGs stored in the `./output` folder.
-Sub-makefiles could also be run separatedly.

 **Topography & reliefs:** When run, the `topography.makefile` download the raster GIS DEM sources, process them (unzip, crop, slice, polygonize, merge), to output an elegant topographic stack of polygons, topojson and WP styled SVG files.

-**Administrative:** When run, the `administrative.makefile` processes the administrative L0 (countries), L1 (subunits), disputed areas and cities (places) GIS sources via unzip, crop, filter, to output elegant topojson and WP styled SVG files.

 **Hillshade relief:** When run, the `hillshade.makefile` process SRTM sources via crop, hillshading relief, resize, color relief, to output elegant shaded relief png/jpg (current) and topojson/svg.

+**Administrative:** When run, the `administrative.makefile` processes the administrative L0 (countries), L1 (subunits), disputed areas and cities (places) GIS sources via unzip, crop, filter, to output elegant topojson files.

+**Water:** When run, the `water.makefile` processes the rivers and lakes GIS sources via unzip and crop, to output elegant topojson files.

-**D3 svg generator:** When run, the `d3.makefile` queries the previously generated jpg, png, and topojson in order to create D3js svg visualisation, then printed into stand alone `.svg` files.
+**D3 (svg generator):** When run, the `d3.makefile` queries the previously generated jpg, png, and topojson in order to create D3js svg visualisations, then printed into stand alone `.svg` files.

 ```bash
 # master